 Students in good standing in the College of Human Medicine are eligible to apply for this award.
 Applicants must be registered for the following fall semester in order to receive the award, which will be given in the form of a fellowship.

-One recipient will be selected in spring semester.
+Two recipients will be selected in spring semester.
+Each award will be $1,250.
 The selection will be based on the merit of the innovation, and on documented evidence of helping other students benefit academically from novel learning resources.

 Funding of the award

-The awardee will express acceptance and appreciation of the award in writing to the donors within six weeks of notification.
+The awardees will express acceptance and appreciation of the award in writing to The Graduate School within six weeks of notification.